Fetal Hiccups: Why They Occur & When To See Doctor

 Is It Hiccups Or Your Baby Kicking?

-It is possible to differentiate between the baby’s hiccups or kicks.
+It is possible to differentiate between the hiccups and the baby’s kicks during pregnancy.
 In some cases, your baby will move if they are uncomfortable in the same position, or when you eat something cold or hot.
-If You feel these movements in different parts of your tummy, and if they stop if you change your position.
+If you feel these movements in different parts of your tummy, and if they stop if you change your position.
 These are likely to be kicks.

 But if you are completely still and feel rhythmic twitches from only one part of your tummy, they are likely to be fetal hiccups.
 It may take you a while to understand and identify these movements (7).